 - The date of the letter.

 - Your Manager’s name, company and address.

-- The reason for the letter as being resignation from your position.
+- The reason for the letter as being a resignation from your position.
 For example, "Please accept this letter as formal notification of my resignation as [insert job title].

 - Your proposed end date and notice period.
 This can follow on from the above, "As per my employment contract, I am offering a four week notice period with my last day being ( the date in four weeks time)".

 Our sample resignation letter template is a good place to start.
 Click the button below to download your copy.

 In addition to the above key components, it’s a good idea to adhere to best practice and include the following:

 OFFER TO HELP